• Skip to primary navigation

 Ingredients to make grilled octopus including olive oil, garlic, chillies, fresh herbs, lemon juice, seasoning

-• Garlic, lemon juice, herbs, chillies and olive oil to marinate the octopus before grilling.
+• To Grill: You’ll brush and drizzle the dish with Garlic, lemon juice, herbs like fresh parsley and fresh thyme , chillies and olive oil to marinate the octopus before grilling.

 A pot filled with water, onion halves, lemon slices, fresh herbs, bay leaves, whole peppercorn and seasoning on the stove ready to boil for the octopus

-1. The first step is to set a pot of water with the flavorings like onions, whole spice, herbs, lemon halves, salt and pepper to a boil.
+1. The first step is to set a large pot of water with the flavorings like onions, whole spice, herbs, lemon halves, salt and pepper to a boil over medium-high heat.

 2. This step is crucial to cook octopus of any size: small, medium or large.
 Boiling will make the octopus super tender.A hand dropping in the octopus into the pot of flavored boiling water